 Q. Why do my taxes change from year to year?

-1. There has been a change in the annual budget requirements for municipal operating expenditures, or changes in the Education and/or Senior Housing Foundation requisitions.
+1. There has been a change in the annual budget requirements for municipal expenditures, or changes in the Education and/or Senior Housing Foundation requisitions.

 2. The property assessment of your property (market value) has changed more or less than the average from last year’s assessment.